Oklahoma State vs. TCU NCAA Football Odds, Plays and Insights | November 13, 2021

 TCU Stats and Trends

-- TCU has two wins against the spread in nine games this season.
+- Thus far this season TCU has two wins against the spread.

 - The Horned Frogs have been underdogs by 13 points or more one time this season and have not covered the spread once.

-- TCU's games this year have eclipsed the over/under in 62.5% of its opportunities (five times in eight games with a set point total).
+- TCU's games this year have gone over the point total in 62.5% of its opportunities (five times in eight games with a set point total).

-- TCU is 2-6 against the spread and 4-5 overall when the team churns out over 277.0 yards.
+- TCU is 2-6 against the spread and 4-5 overall when the team churns out more than 277.0 yards.

-- This year the Horned Frogs have turned the ball over 13 times, while the Cowboys have forced 13 turnovers.
+- The Horned Frogs have 13 giveaways this season, while the Cowboys have 13 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.